Raphael-Boichot/The-TinyGB-Printer/README.md

 - Your PNG images are sometimes incomplete when you compile the code by yourself before flashing the Pi Pico Zero ?
 RTFM.

-## 100% compatibie with all known games using the Game Boy Printer
+## 100% compatible with all known games using the Game Boy Printer
 In *Italics* game working fine in automatic mode, in **bold** games requiring the pushbutton to tear paper, or tear mode.
 All known homebrews to date are compatible with the automatic mode (like Photo!).